 The scale is slightly more complicated for the WBGT than the heat index, however.
 It doesn’t measure how the air feels like the heat index.
 For example, a calculated WBGT over 82 degrees is considered extremely dangerous.

 That is the temperature at which the Air Force Marathon organizers would stop the race, according to an alert sent to participants Friday.

-So what will the WBGT be Saturday for the 2018 Air Force Marathon?
+So what will the WBGT and forecast be on Saturday for the 2019 Air Force Marathon?